 Termination of Awards.
 If any transaction results in a change in control (as defined in the 2020 Plan) of the Company, outstanding awards under the 2020 Plan will terminate when such transaction becomes effective unless provision is made in connection with the transaction by the surviving or successor entity or a parent of such entity for outstanding awards to be continued or assumed or for equivalent awards to be substituted.
-In the event outstanding awards will terminate in this manner, (i) the outstanding awards that will terminate upon the effective time of the change in control transaction will, immediately before the effective time of the change in control, become fully exercisable, be considered to be earned and payable in full, any deferral or other restriction thereon will lapse, and any restriction period thereon will terminate, (ii) the holders of stock options, stock appreciation rights and other awards granted under the 2020 Plan that are exchangeable for or convertible into our common stock will be permitted, immediately before the change in control becomes effective, to exercise or convert all portions of such awards, and (iii) the administrator may make any of the discretionary adjustments described above with respect to any or all awards granted under the 2020 Plan.
+In the event outstanding awards will terminate in this manner, (i) the outstanding awards that will terminate upon the effective time of the change in control transaction will, immediately before the effective time of the change in control transaction will, any deferral or other restriction thereon will lapse, and any restriction period thereon will terminate, (ii) the holders of stock options, stock appreciation rights and other awards granted under the 2020 Plan that are exchangeable for or convertible into our common stock will be permitted, immediately before the change in control becomes effective, to exercise or convert all portions of such awards, and (iii) the administrator may make any of the discretionary adjustments described above with respect to any or all awards granted under the 2020 Plan.
 Implementation of the provisions of the immediately foregoing sentence will be conditioned upon consummation of the change in control, not merely the approval of the transaction by our Board or stockholders.

 Continuation, Assumption or Substitution of Awards.
 Unless otherwise provided in the applicable award agreement, if a change in control of the Company occurs via a transaction under which provision is made in connection with the transaction by the surviving or successor entity or a parent of such entity for outstanding awards to be continued or assumed or for equivalent awards to be substituted, then such awards will continue and will not accelerate unless double-trigger protections provided to participants holding outstanding awards are triggered.
-This means that if, coincident with the change in control or during the 18-month period following the change in control, a participant's service with the surviving or successor entity is terminated involuntarily by the participant's employer (other than for cause, as defined in the 2020 Plan, disability or death) or the participant resigns with good reason (as defined in the 2020 Plan), the following accelerated vesting and payment rules will apply to the participant's outstanding awards:
+This means that if, coincident with the change in control or during the 18-month period following the change in control, a participant's service with the surviving or successor entity is terminated involuntarily by the participant's employer (other than for cause, as defined in the 2020 Plan, disability or death) or the participant's outstanding awards:

-- · stock options and stock appreciation rights will become fully exercisable and vested; - shares of restricted stock will become free of all restrictions and become fully vested and transferable; - all RSUs, performance shares and performance units will be considered to be earned and payable at target level, any deferral or other restriction thereon will lapse, any restriction period thereon will terminate, and such RSUs, performance shares and performance units will be settled in cash or shares of common stock (consistent with the terms of the award agreement after taking into account the effect of the change-in-control transaction on the shares) as promptly as is practicable; - each outstanding performance award will be deemed to satisfy any applicable performance goals as set forth in the applicable award agreement; and - the administrator may also make additional adjustments and/or settlements of outstanding awards as it deems appropriate and consistent with the 2020 Plan's purposes.
+- stock options and stock appreciation rights will become fully exercisable and vested; - shares of restricted stock will become free of all restrictions and become fully vested and transferable; - all RSUs, performance shares and performance units will be considered to be earned and payable at target level, any deferral or other restriction thereon will lapse, any restriction period thereon will terminate, and such RSUs, performance shares and performance units will be settled in cash or shares of common stock (consistent with the terms of the award agreement after taking into account the effect of the change-in-control transaction on the shares) as promptly as is practicable; - each outstanding performance award will be deemed to satisfy any applicable performance goals as set forth in the applicable award agreement; and - the administrator may also make additional adjustments and/or settlements of outstanding awards as it deems appropriate and consistent with the 2020 Plan's purposes.